cho2/origami-icon-theme/tools/work/README.md

     # ./Origami/64x64/apps/ardour.svg
     ```

-    Great, it's true, now you have the filename of the icon, it's `ardour.svg`, and the symlink name from the issue [#354](https://github.com/LelCP/origami-icon-theme/issues/354), it's `ardour5`.
+    Great, it's true, now you have the filename of the icon, it's `ardour.svg`, and the symlink name, it's `ardour5`.
 Create symlinks with the command:

     ```sh
     # Usage: ./new-symlink.sh context <icon filename> <symlink name>...